-Candidates should register at least 15 days in advance of the exam testing window.
 All certification programs are self-study.
-Education courses are not required to sit for any of the ACl's certification exams.
+Education courses are not required to sit for any of the ACI's certification exams.
+AAMI does offer CBET and CHTM study courses.
+Visit AAMI's website for more training opportunities.

 Exam Content Outlines